salesforcecli/plugin-source/messages/report.md

+# summary

+Check the status of a metadata deployment.

 # description

-check the status of a metadata deployment
 Specify the job ID for the deploy you want to check.
 You can also specify a wait time (minutes) to check for updates to the deploy status.

 # examples

-- Deploy a directory of files to the org

-- $ sfdx force:source:deploy -d <directory>

-- Now cancel this deployment and wait two minutes

-- $ sfdx force:source:deploy:cancel -w 2

-- If you have multiple deployments in progress and want to cancel a specific one, specify the job ID

-- $ sfdx force:source:deploy:cancel -i <jobid>
+- Check the status of the most recent deployment on your default org:

+  <%= config.bin %> <%= command.id %>

-- Check the status of the cancel job
+- Check the status using the job ID; output JUnit test results and format code coverage results in the specified format:

-- $ sfdx force:source:deploy:report
+  <%= config.bin %> <%= command.id %> --jobid <id> --junit --coverageformatters cobertura

-# flags.jobid
+# flags.jobid.summary

-job ID of the deployment you want to check; defaults to your most recent CLI deployment if not specified
+Job ID of the deployment you want to check; defaults to your most recent CLI deployment.

-# flags.wait

-wait time for command to finish in minutes

-# flags.verbose

-verbose output of deploy result

-# flags.junit

-output JUnit test results

-# flags.coverageFormatters

-format of the code coverage results

-# flags.resultsDir

-output directory for code coverage and JUnit results; defaults to the deploy ID

-# flagsLong.wait
+# flags.wait.summary

 Number of minutes to wait for the command to complete and display results to the terminal window.

+# flags.verbose.summary

+Verbose output of deploy result.

+# flags.junit.summary

+Output JUnit test results.

+# flags.coverageFormatters.summary

+Format of the code coverage results.

+# flags.resultsDir.summary

+Output directory for code coverage and JUnit results; defaults to the deploy ID.

+# flags.wait.description

 If the command continues to run after the wait period, the CLI returns control of the terminal window to you.

-# flagsLong.jobid

-The job ID (asyncId) of the deployment you want to check.
-If not specified, the default value is the ID of the most recent metadata deployment you ran using Salesforce CLI.
-Use with -w to resume waiting.

 # mdapiDeployFailed